Denis-Tojaga/BookApp/README.md

 # BookApp

-### Simple BookApp made in Java for Android devices
+### Simple mobile application made in Java for Android devices